 - James Galbraith - University of Texas, Austin

-- Mark Barabak - Los Angeles Times - @markzbarabak
+- Mark Barabak - columnist for LA Times - @markzbarabak

 - Jennifer Rubin - Washington Post - @JRubinBlogger